Deborah-Digges/500lines/mark-sweep-gc/README.md

 ## Mark Sweep Garbage Collector

-A high level implementation of the working of a mark-sweep garbage collector.
+A high level implementation of a mark-sweep garbage collector.

 A model of a *stack based VM* is created where the stack holds references to all objects ever allocated.
 A *freeList* of memory is maintained from which all allocations are made.